 |

-Climatic situation: Germany has only partial maritime influence.
+Climatic situation: Germany has only partial maritim influence.
 Normally there are harsh, cold winters too cold to reliably plant camellias outdoor.
-Some regions have a slight advantage: the Wingst area, the Ruhr region near Essen and the upper Rhine valley from Freiburg to Frankfurt.
-Frankfurt has the highest number of sunny days in Germany.
-Camellias in these regions have some chance of avoiding barksplit or freeze back every year.
+Some regions have a slight advantage: the Wingst area, the Ruhr region near Essen and the upper Rhein valley from Freiburg to Frankfurt.
+Frankfurt has the most number of sunny days in Germany.
+Camellias in these regions have some chance not to barksplit or freeze back every year.
 Camellias do rather well in open ground in these regions, only harsh frost periods do damage.
-In gardens in other regions, however, camellias experience a regular frost damage, the yearly shoots are small, and plants reach heights from 1-2 meter, if one is lucky.
+In other gardens, camellias experience a regular frost damage, the yearly shoots are small, and plants reach heights from 1-2 meter, if one is lucky.

-Peter Fischer has the official frost test station in Germany.
-He always encourages us, with some success, to try outdoor planting, and we all wait for more cold-resistant camellias.
+Peter Fischer has the official frost test station in Germany, he always encourages us with some success to try outdoor planting, and we alltogether wait for more cold resistant camellias.